fcanas/SafeCast/README.md

 Safe casting for Objective-C

 Objective-C is C, and C can be perilous.
-Don't blindly cast objects, stick to high-level language features, and write more readable code.
+Don't blindly cast objects.
+Stick to high-level language features, and write more readable code.

 Quite simply, you can do things like this: